 Myra Brodsky is a tattoo artist based in Munich, Germany.
 She is known for her stylized work, which is influenced by art history, like classicism, Art Nouveau and Baroque art movements.

 Having worked in Berlin, New York City and the U.K., she is one of the most sought-after woman tattoo artists in Europe.
 Her style bridges Old World artworks with 19th century illustration to create what the artist calls imagery that is both “uncanny and ambiguous.”

 She has been featured in various press outlets, including interviews in Forbes, VICE magazine, Total Tattoo and The Huffington Post, among others, including Inked Magazine, Needles & Sins and Things & Ink.
-She currently works at a private place in Munich.
+She currently works at Imaginarium in Munich, close to the beautiful Viktualienmarkt.

 Strongly influenced by art nouveau, art deco and the Victorian era, Brodsky’s tattoo style is fused with the past and present.
 She is influenced by the old, animated cartoons of Ralph Bakshi, Terry Gilliam and Bill Plympton, 19th century realism is a stronghold on her designs, which range from fruits to foliage and otherworldly characters.

 “Anything from the past has a big influence on my work,” said Brodsky.

 She began tattooing as a teenager, practicing on her friends, and turned to professional tattooing after studying visual communication at university in Berlin, Germany.